 Ease of Use

-It is super simple, quick, and easy to install a bed extender into a receiver hitch!
+Installing a bed extender into a receiver hitch is super simple, quick, and easy!
 It also makes loading the kayak into the bed of the truck a breeze!

-I find the bed extender to be the simplest, safest, and most secure way to transport my ATAK 120 to my fishing and kayaking destination.
+The bed extender is the simplest, safest, and most secure way to transport my ATAK 120 to my fishing and kayaking destination.

 Transporting a 10′-12′ Kayak in a Truck